Dinesh1845/Dinesh1845/README.md

 ###

 ## Current Focus
-I'm currently studying BE and constantly improving my skills in web development.
+I'm currently studying BE and constantly improving my skills in web development and Java .
 I’m always excited to work on new projects and learn new technologies.

 ## Projects
 Here are some of the projects I've worked on: